Contractbook/analytics/README.md

 # Analytics

 Universal analytics client, currently only supports Mixpanel.
+We use it in production.

 ## Installation